 More Information about the "Pick"

-grapes only.
+These are "YOU-PICK" grapes for the most part*.
 No machine harvested grapes, no pre-picked grapes.
-You pick
+You

 There is no minimum amount

 of grapes that you must buy and no pre-commitment to purchase

 The best way you know that you are getting good grapes is to